St Giles church offers are wide variety of services. There are traditional services as well as some more informal lively types of worship.

 Children are always welcomed at all of our services but especially the 9.30am Sunday services where there are always toys and activities to occupy children.

-As Janice says “Children are made to move around and make noise and this is what we expect in church!
+At St Giles we believe that “Children are made to move around and make noise and this is what we expect in church!
 So don’t worry.”

 On the 4th Sunday of the month we have a ‘Together Communion for All’ which is a shorter and less formal Holy Communion.
+There are activities in the church hall during part of this service for the children.

 Is any one of you in trouble?
 He should pray.
 Is anyone happy?
 Let him sing songs of praise.
 Is any one of you sick?
 He should call the elders of the church to pray over him and anoint him with oil in the name of the Lord.

 Each week we take a number of streets by name in the village of Bramhope and pray for the people who live there.
-Attached is the Prayer List for Bramhope (opens in new tab).

 We pray for the sick and those who are in need of support and love at difficult times of their lives or for those who have suffered bereavement.